13th National Congress of the Chinese Communist Party: Personnel change

 Deng Xiaoping personally orchestrated the retirement of more than 90 party elders who were critics of market-oriented reforms adopted in the process of his Four Modernizations.
-The elders included Peng Chen, chairman of the Standing Committee of the National People's Congress; Chen Yun, leading party economist; Hu Qiaomu, harsh critic of bourgeois liberalism and Li Xiannian, the President of the PRC.
+The elders included Peng Chen, chairman of the Standing Committee of the National People's Congress; Chen Yun, leading party economist; Hu Qiaomu, harsh critic of bourgeois liberalism and Li Xiannian, the President of China.
 Deng himself relinquished all of his positions except his chairmanship of the Military Commission through a special party constitutional amendment.

 Zhao Ziyang was arranged to become the first vice-chairman of the Central Military Commission with Yang Shangkun as its permanent vice-chairman.
 The new 285 member Central Committee consisted of 175 regulars and 110 alternate members.
 Around 150 aged leaders (43%) of the previous 348 members Central Committee failed to win reelection.
 Hua Guofeng was noted to have retained his membership in the central committee.
 Average age of the new ruling was 55.2 years, down from the 59.1 of its predecessor.
 87 of the full and alternate members were new, and 209 (73%) of all Central Committee members were college educated.

 The Politburo, with 17 regulars and 1 alternate member, was also packed with younger supporters of reform.
 Although nine of the 20 previous members retired, former General Secretary Hu Yaobang along with Vice-Premiers Wan Li and Tian Jiyun retained their memberships.
 The Standing Committee saw the election of Zhao Ziyang, Li Peng, Qiao Shi, Hu Qili and Yao Yilin.

 Although most elders had relinquished their official positions in the party, their influence did not falter.
 Their willingness to retire was probably made with the understanding that their favorite choice, Li Peng, would be appointed to the Politburo Standing Committee as well as to the future premiership.
 Barely three weeks after the close of congress, Li was named acting premier, and later in the National People's Congress in March 1988, confirmed as premier.

 The 13th National Congress was notable because women were entirely absent from the highest levels of the party, leader such as Zhao Ziyang strongly opposed the participation of women in the political process.